 All of our clinics are run by appointment only.
-To book an appointment, please either:
+We offer face to face, telephone and video consultations.
+To book one of these appointments, please either:

 Call our Surgery Reception on: 024 7650 2255 between the hours of 08:30 – 13:00 and 14:00 – 18:30.